brianlinUM/youtube-timestamps/README.md

 - `./Changelog.md`: Lists history of versions.
 - `./Plans.md`: Lists work-in-progress plans for upcoming release.
 - `./componentHierarchy.txt`: Outlines how vue components are arranged in this project.

+### Linting / Style Checking
+This project uses ESLint, configured to check against the Airbnb style guide.
+To run, use:
+`npm run lint`

+See `.eslintrc.json` for the configuration.
+Files ignored are listed in `.eslintignore`.

 ## Installation and Building
 Please see **Quick Install** above for instructions on how to download and install easily from the Chrome Web Store.